Cigar store Indian: History

-The Times further notes that as the market became saturated with Indians, popular taste expanded to figures of Scotchmen, English officers with bearskins, Dolly Vardens, John L. Sullivan, Edwin Forrest in Roman garb, Turks, sultanas, Punch, and plantation Blacks.
+The Times further notes that as the market became saturated with Indians, popular taste expanded to figures of Scotchmen, English officers with bearskins, Dolly Vardens, John L. Sullivan, Edwin Forrest in Roman garb, Turks, sultanas, Punch (of Punch and Judy), and plantation Blacks.
 The price of a small Indian was then $16, and full custom figures might cost $125.
 Most figures, however, were simply copied from existing ones.

 The Times article describes traditional fabrication techniques as follows.
 The wood was typically white pine, bought as logs at spar yards.
 The artist first blocked out a very rough outline by axe, guided by paper patterns.
 A hole was then bored into each end of the log, about 5 inches in depth, and a bolt placed into each.
 The log was then suspended from these bolts on supports so it could freely turn.
 The sculptor then used chisels, followed by finer carving tools, to create the finished figure.
 Arms and hands were created separately, then screwed into the body.
-The last steps were to paint it, and set it up upon a stand.
+The last steps were to paint it and set it up upon a stand.

-Today
+Modern times

 The cigar store Indian became less common in the 20th century for a variety of reasons.
 Sidewalk-obstruction laws dating as far back as 1911 were one cause.
 Later issues included higher manufacturing costs, restrictions on tobacco advertising, and increased sensitivity towards depictions of Native Americans, all of which relegated the figures to museums and antique shops.
 Many also were destroyed during scrap drives for metal and wood during World War I and World War II.
 Cigar store figures are now viewed as folk art, and some models have become collector's items, drawing prices up to $500,000.
 Modern replicas of cigar store Indians are still made for sale, some as cheap as $600.

 People within the Native American community often view such likenesses as offensive for several reasons.
-Some objections are because they are used to promote tobacco use as recreational instead of ceremonial.
-Other objections are that they perpetuate a "noble savage" or "Indian princess" caricature or inauthentic stereotypes of Native people, implying that modern individuals "are still living in tepees, that we still wear war bonnets and beads." drawing parallels to the African-American lawn jockey.
+Some object because they are used to promote tobacco use as recreational instead of ceremonial.
+Others object that they perpetuate a "noble savage" or "Indian princess" caricature or inauthentic stereotypes of Native people, implying that modern individuals "are still living in tepees, that we still wear war bonnets and beads," drawing parallels to the African-American lawn jockey.

-In popular culture

-Movies

-Human Highway features a cigar store Indian that the main character played by Neil Young talks to.

-Creepshow 2s segment "Old Chief Wood'nhead' is based around revenge by an animated cigar store Indian.